awsdocs/aws-parallelcluster-user-guide/doc_source/multi-queue-tutorial-v3.md

 For more information about the `pcluster configure` command, see [`pcluster configure`](pcluster.configure-v3.md)\.

 After you complete this step, you should have a basic configuration file named `multi-queue-mode.yaml`\.
-This file should contain a basic cluster configuration with a VPC section\.
+This file should contain a basic cluster configuration\.

 In the next step you modify your new configuration file and launch a cluster with multiple queues\.